-Completely private room with its own private entrance and private bathroom in a quiet, green neighborhood.
+Completely private room with private entrance and private bathroom in a quiet, green neighborhood.
 No steps.
-Walking distance to the Old City; excellent bus transportation.
+Breakfast in room.
+Access to garden.
+Walking distance to Old City; excellent bus transportation.
 Friendly, informative hosts.
-All welcome (except smokers).
+All welcome (except smokers), including business travelers.

 Completely private, quiet, pretty, nonsmoker room with a private entrance, in central Jerusalem in the green neighborhood of Old Katamon.
 No steps.
-It includes a private bathroom with toilet, sink and shower.
+Access to relaxing garden.
+The room includes a private bathroom with toilet, sink and shower.
 Exceptionally clean.
 Double bed, oak cupboards, hair dryer, refrigerator, electric kettle, and, of course, clean sheets and high-quality towels.
-We provide coffee (regular and decaf), tea, herbal tea, and milk.
-PLEASE NOTE: Breakfast available *with advance notice* (add US$10 per person to room price).
-(The room is also available without breakfast.)
+We provide coffee (regular and decaf), tea, herbal tea, sugar, and milk, as well as corn flakes, bread, butter, jam, and cheese.
 Access to garden.
 Air conditioning (also used for heating), free wireless Internet (bring your own laptop), and satellite TV.
 Iron and ironing board available; just ask.
 Guidebooks and maps for your use.
 Free parking on the street.
 Gracious, English-speaking hosts always available to answer questions and provide directions or other information.

 We live in the building where the B&B is located and are usually home.
 If we know we will not be home when you arrive, we will leave a key for you.
 We are always happy to answer questions and offer suggestions for touring and dining options.
 In addition to providing regular maps, we will gladly provide hand-drawn maps explaining how to get to various places.
 Of course, if you prefer to do everything on your own, you are welcome to do so and we will not disturb you.